 If it were not for a Swiss Family that took him in each summer and fed him well, he would have starved to death.

 War and familial pain are intergenerational and do not stop when the fighting stops.
-My heart goes out to all refugees fleeing this senseless violence in Ukraine.
+My heart goes out to all refugees fleeing this senseless violence in Ukraine and Russia.

 While Charles Wince’s painting was created long before the war on Ukraine and refers to the collapse of the Soviet Union, his work seems amazingly prescient, with the Zaporiza plant under threat of meltdown, because of the Russian siege of the nuclear plant and the town.